FPirazz/asmd23-public-models/README.md

 ---

-### Task 2: Statistical Experiment to Estimate Reply Time
+### Implementation 2: Statistical Experiment to Estimate Reply Time

 #### **Objective**
 Perform a statistical experiment to estimate the average time it takes to receive a reply in the gossip-based system.